-In the case of variable rate demand obligations ("VRDOs"), a two-component rating is assigned.
-The components are a long-term rating and a short-term demand obligation rating.
+In the case of variable rate demand obligations ("VRDOs"), Moody's assigns both a long-term rating and a short-term payment obligation rating.
 The long-term rating addresses the issuer's ability to meet scheduled principal and interest payments.
-The short-term demand obligation rating addresses the ability of the issuer or the liquidity provider to make payments associated with the purchase-price-upon-demand feature ("demand feature") of the VRDO.
-The short-term demand obligation rating uses the Variable Municipal Investment Grade ("VMIG") scale.
+The short-term payment obligation rating addresses the ability of the issuer or the liquidity provider to meet any purchase price payment obligation resulting from optional tenders ("on demand") and/or mandatory tenders of the VRDO.
+The short-term payment obligation rating uses the Variable Municipal Investment Grade ("VMIG") scale.
 VMIG ratings with liquidity support use as an input the short-term counterparty risk assessment of the support provider, or the long-term rating of the underlying obligor in the absence of third party liquidity support.
-Transitions of VMIG ratings of demand obligations with conditional liquidity support differ from transitions on the Prime scale to reflect the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.
-The VMIG short-term demand obligation rating is typically assigned if the frequency of the demand feature is less than three years but the purchase price is payable only with remarketing proceeds, the short-term demand obligation rating is "NR".
+Transitions of VMIG ratings with conditional liquidity support differ from transitions of Prime ratings reflecting the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.
+For VRDOs, Moody's typically assigns a VMIG rating if the frequency of the payment obligation is less than three years, but the obligation is payable only with remarketing proceeds, the VMIG short-term rating is not assigned and it is denoted as "NR".